Andrew Cuomo ‘Seems To Want Independence’ But ‘That Won’t Happen’ Says Donald Trump

 In response, Cuomo spoke on the Today show, where he contradicted Trump’s claim that he has the sole power to open the states.

-“We have a Consitution,” he said.
-“You have to remember it’s the states that created the Federal government, not the other way around.”
+“We have a Constitution,” he said.
+“You have to remember it’s the states that created the federal government, not the other way around.”

-“States have the power by the tenth amendment,” he concluded.
+“States have the power by the Tenth Amendment,” he concluded.

 "I don't know what the president is talking about, frankly. … The Constitution is based on balance of powers. … We don't have a king.
 We have a president. … The president is just wrong on that point." @NYGovCuomo on Pres.
 Trump saying he has sole power to reopen states pic.twitter.com/LaGnq2z0Li